 The California Department of Resources Recycling and Recovery, known as CalRecycle, is a department within the California Environmental Protection Agency.

 CalRecycle administers and provides oversight for all of California’s state-managed waste handling and recycling programs.
-Known mostly for overseeing beverage container and electronic-waste recycling, CalRecycle is also responsible for organics management, used tires, used motor oil, carpet, paint, mattresses, rigid plastic containers, plastic film wrap, newsprint, construction and demolition debris, medical sharps waste, household hazardous waste, and food-scrap composting.
+Known mostly for overseeing beverage container and electronic-waste recycling, CalRecycle is also responsible for organics management, used tires, used motor oil, carpet, paint, mattresses, rigid plastic containers, newsprint, construction and demolition debris, medical sharps waste, household hazardous waste, and food-scrap composting.

 CalRecycle provides training and ongoing support for Local Enforcement Agencies, which regulate and inspect California’s active and closed solid waste landfills, as well as materials recovery facilities, solid waste transfer stations, compost facilities, and more.
 The permitting and inspection processes help CalRecycle fulfill its mission to protect the health and safety of Californians and the environment.

 Legislation that took effect in 2012 established a goal for California to source reduce, recycle, or compost 75 percent of its waste statewide by the year 2020.
 And beginning in July 2012, it also put in place required mandatory recycling for most California commercial businesses and multi-family residential buildings with five or more units.
 More recent laws enacted are designed to increase commercial organics recycling and curtail reliance on single-use plastic bags.